-The Cornell Initiative for Digital Agriculture (CIDA) connects world-renowned researchers across academic boundaries with multidisciplinary practitioners to address global food system challenges.
+The Cornell Institute for Digital Agriculture (CIDA) connects world-renowned researchers across academic boundaries with multidisciplinary practitioners to address global food system challenges.
 CIDA also develops and applies digital innovations in agriculture designed to improve the sustainability, profitability, resiliency, and efficiency of the world’s food systems.

 The CIDA Task Force will continue to connect Cornell researchers pursuing a range of relevant projects in the areas of systems analytics, digital innovations, and discovery and design.
 The task force will also seek out innovative and mutually beneficial private-public partnerships.
 Diverse partners from the private sector, foundations, civil society organizations, and government agencies, collaborating with Cornell’s talented faculty, staff, and students in our state-of-the-art research and development facilities, can develop integrated responses to economic, social, and ecological problems.

 The CIDA Task Force is charged with guidance and oversight of these ongoing activities as well as planning future initiatives.

 |Diane Bailey||Communications, CALS (director)|

 |Renata Ivanek||Population Medicine and Diagnostics, CVM (assoc. director)|